2028 Copa América: Uruguay

-It has been speculated that Uruguay (in conjunction with Argentina and Paraguay) could host the tournament as a test run of its infrastructure ahead of the 2030 FIFA World Cup.
+It has been speculated that Uruguay, potentially in conjunction with Argentina and Paraguay, could host the tournament as a test run of its infrastructure ahead of the centennial 2030 FIFA World Cup.
+On 7 December 2023, El País published an interview with Ignacio Alonso, president of the Uruguayan Football Association, who denied that any official steps toward hosting had been taken.

 Teams

 All 10 CONMEBOL national teams are eligible to enter alongside potential guests: